Geometric integration by parts and Lepage equivalents: The main result: comparison for lower degree forms

+Therefore we understand that the difference among the variational morphism splitting as stated in coordinates in \cite{FF:Natural} and our `canonical splitting"-like decomposition consists in passing from one splitting to the other one just by adding and substracting an identically vanishing divergence, an aspect which deals with the local nature of our decomposition. \eEx

-If we consider the case of $\mathbb{E}$ given by the momentum morphism according to the formulation of \cite{FF:Natural} and \cite{F84}, then the relation~\eqref{eq:Lepage} provides another \textit{Lepage equivalent} than the usual Poincar\'e-Cartan form (see also the discussion about this point in \cite{Palese:VariationalSeq}).
-The uniqueness and globality properties of the terms $\mathbb{E}'$ and $\mathbb{T}'$ remain to be deeper investigated; in particular, when defined globally, the difference $\mathbb{E}'-\mathbb{E}$ is a closed form, thus defining a de Rham cohomology class.
+As we shall see, the relation \eqref{eq:Lepage} suggests a sort of `canonical' construction of \textit{Lepage equivalents} other than the usual Poincar\'e-Cartan form (see also the discussion about this point in \cite{Palese:VariationalSeq}).
+The uniqueness and globality properties of the terms $\mathbb{E}'$ and $\mathbb{T}'$ remain to be deeper investigated; in particular, the difference $\mathbb{ T}'-\mathbb{T}$ is a closed form, and, if global, it defines a de Rham cohomology class.
 This feature deals with other topological aspects of Lagrangian field theories \cite{CaPaWi16,FePaWi11,FrPaWi13,Pa16,PaWi17} which will be the subject of future research.